yugabyte/yugabyte-db/docs/content/latest/deploy/enterprise-edition/configure-cloud/kubernetes.md

-Documentation for deploying YugaByte DB Enterprise Edition on Kubernetes are coming soon.
+Documentation for deploying YugaByte Platform on Kubernetes is coming soon.